INFORMSJoC/2024.0546/src/LogTPc/readme.md

  	Output: y, the value of the system of equations in the corrector step (in [0,1]^{2L+1}).

 # Application
 The codes in this folder handle a patent race model of Goyal & Joshi (2006).
 As argued in our paper, the utility functions in the patent race model are sometimes not concave.
 As a result, the algorithm may end at some networks that are not pairwise stable.
 To solve this problem, we draw the graphs of the utility functions via `check_PS.m`.
 With the graphs, one can easily check the pairwise stability of a certain network, according to our Theorem 2.

-When applying LogTPc to a new problem, one has to adjust the parameters in `main.m` and the formulas in `def.m`.
-We show an example in folder  `Version:public-good`.
-This version applies to the public good provision model of Bramoulle & Kranton (2007), which is investigated in Section 5.4 of our paper.
-(It is different from the version shown in `src/LogTPc` in the parameter settings in `main.m` and formulas in `def.m`.)
+When applying LogTPc to a new problem, one has to adjust the parameters in `main.m` and the formulas in `def.m` and `u0.m`.
+In folder  `src/LogTPc/Version:public-good`, we present the verison applied to a public good provision model of Bramoulle & Kranton (2007) in Section 5.4 of our paper.
+We remove the redundant copies of codes.
+To derive the whole software, we only have to substitute the code files `main.m` , `def.m` and `u0.m` with the corresponding ones in the folder `src/LogTPc/Version:public-good`.

 # References